andyatkinson/sprinkle-appserver/README.md

 TODO
 ----------
-(test the ssh package) I borrowed the ssh package and conf file after setting it up manually on a box, need to test the configuration in this repo
 (test the deploy package) borrowed the deploy user create/setup/permissions package and need to test it, could be part of bootstrapping rails app initialization

 Running as root